julianlecalvez/StaticLabelManager-iOS/README.md

-## Installation
+## Installation with CocoaPods

 StaticLabelManager is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "StaticLabelManager"